PostgreSQL Performance and Querying

 CREATE INDEX idx_tags ON posts USING GIN(tags) speeds up queries on array columns.

-What should teams check first when implementing GIN Index?
+What should teams check before relying on GIN Index?